Emperor Yingzong of Ming: Captivity, return and house arrest

 After news of Emperor Yingzong's capture reached Beijing, Empress Dowager Sun proclaimed the Emperor's two-year-old son, Zhu Jianshen, heir to the throne.
 (Note: Zhu Jianshen remained heir to the throne even after the Jingtai Emperor ascended to the throne.
 The Jingtai Emperor's own son did not replace him until June 1452.)
 She also appointed the Emperor's brother, Zhu Qiyu, to administer the country.
 Officials demanded punishment for the followers of Wang Zhen, whom they believed were responsible for the disaster, but when Zhu Qiyu refused, the officials became angry and killed two of Wang's allies.
 At the insistence of Yu Qian, Zhu Qiyu eventually agreed to confiscate Wang Zhen's fortune and execute his relatives.
 Yu Qian was then appointed as minister of war.
 He stabilized the situation by organizing the defense of Beijing with a new army.
 On 17 September, Zhu Qiyu ascended the throne as the Jingtai Emperor and declared his captured brother as Taishang Huangdi ('Emperor Emeritus').

 The new Jingtai regime aimed to discredit the previous ruler, who was regarded as a failure.
 Border commanders were instructed not to communicate with him.
 Esen attempted to secure the release of Emperor Yingzong and sent two delegations to China to negotiate his return.
 However, it was not until September 1450 that he was successfully returned.
 During his time in captivity, the Oirats treated him fairly, and he returned to China as their friend.
 (Note: During his captivity, Yuan Bin, an officer who was also captured, and Ha Ming, an interpreter, provided Emperor Yingzong with meticulous care, greatly alleviating his predicament.
-Esen made sure to present a sheep to Emperor Yingzong every two days and a cow every seven days.
+Esen made sure to present a sheep to the Emperor every two days and a cow every seven days.
 In addition, banquets were held every five, seven, and ten days, and cow's milk and mare's milk were provided daily.
-Esen also arranged for Oirat women to clean the yurt given to Emperor Yingzong.
-Whenever Emperor Yingzong sat in the heated tent or rode on horseback, the Oirat men and women would bow down to show their respect.
-In fact, Emperor Yingzong even considered marrying Esen's sister.)
+Esen also arranged for Oirat women to clean the yurt given to the Emperor.
+Whenever the Emperor sat in the heated tent or rode on horseback, the Oirat men and women would bow down to show their respect.
+Emperor Yingzong even considered marrying Esen's sister.)